Whether it’s the legal and formal stuff or the fun and quirky things – everyone should read this compilation before

-You will notice that in German, there are letters that might not exist in your language: The most unique one is the letter ß, which exists only in the German alphabet, is by no means a B – it’s a ‘sharp’, double S as in kiss.
-When writing, you can actually replace it by a double S.
+You will notice that in German, there are letters that might not exist in your language.
+The most unique one is the letter ß, which exists only in the German alphabet, is by no means a B. It’s a ‘sharp’, double S as in kiss.
+When writing, you can actually replace it with a double S.

 Then, there are three vowels: ä, which is very easy since it’s pronounced like an open e as in head, ö that is pronounced approximately like the e in her, and ü being pronounced more or less like the u in huge.

 If you want to learn some useful words and phrases, you might want to practice a little with help from e. g.
-Babbel (the first lesson is for free and already supplies you with useful basic vocabulary).
+Babbel.
+The trial lesson is for free and already supplies you with useful basic vocabulary.

-I really don’t feel comfortable to write how a nation of 81 million people is.
+I really don’t feel comfortable writing how a nation of 81 million people is.
 They are not all the same, that’s for certain.
 They are even different from region to region – or said to be.